dbtek/dbyll/_posts/2019-03-24-Spring-Boot-Docker.md

 COPY init-user-db.sh /docker-entrypoint-initdb.d/init-user-db.sh
 ```

-When postgres container start to run it will use that file as a database initialization.
+When postgres container start to run, it will use that file as a database initialization.
 Currently below shell is just
 connect the postgres server inside the postgres container and run ```GRANT``` comment for ```POSTGRES_USER```.